Skip to main content Skip to navigation

 This program is an educational partnership between Washington State University Extension Forestry and the Washington Department of Natural Resources.
 This Program is made possible in part by funding from King Conservation District.
 In-kind support provided by, King County Department of Natural Resources and Parks and the Vashon-Maury Island Land Trust.

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.
-Reasonable accommodations will be made for persons with disabilities and special needs who contact Grace Garrison at least three weeks prior to the event
+Reasonable accommodations will be made for persons with disabilities and special needs who contact Sarah Stewart at sarah.stewart1@wsu.edu or 425-738-0103 at least three weeks prior to the event

-Visit the Vashon Coached Planning Handouts page to download copies of class handouts and presentation slides.
+Visit the Vashon Coached Planning Handouts page to download copies of course handouts and presentation slides.
 A password will be provided in class to access this page.